3vi1/IMP/README.md

 IMP converts Eve Online channel chat into audio visual queues, letting you observe the state of Eve star systems and receive alerts in a more efficient manner.

+The latest binary releases are available on [the releases page](https://github.com/3vi1/IMP/releases).

 * IMP automatically detects your pilots and moves the map as they change star systems.
 * IMP's map is themeable and rotatable.
   * Colors, shapes, fonts, etc. can be changed.